-From Bingo cards to Annie Hall: unconventional wedding invitations from Hello Dahlia #Sponsors: Invitation Designers#circus#custom invitations#eco-friendly invitations#invitations#retro August 19 | Megan Finley meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
+From Bingo cards to Annie Hall: unconventional wedding invitations from Hello Dahlia #Sponsors: Invitation Designers#circus#custom invitations#eco-friendly invitations#invitations#retro August 19 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Get ready to say "hell yeah!" to our offbeat sponsor Hello Dahlia.
 Hello Dahlia's designer Julie Chapman uses a combination of high quality imported papers, double satin ribbon, vintage materials, and unconventional supplies (like, birch, twine, twigs, fabric and rope) to bring you wedding invitations like you've never seen before.
 In order to properly introduce you to Hello Dahlia, let's take a gander at some of my favorite invitations available in the store right now!
 Hello Dahlia is also featured in our Offbeat Vendors guide!
 Let's start with the peacock invite.
 But here's my problem, I'm not sure which one I like best, the one pictured above with all the pretty colors and the gorgeous ribbon, or this minimalist peacock design.
 Oh too many good pretty peacock choices — best problem to have EVAR?
 The solution: since Hello Dahlia's work is 100% custom and Julie loves working with clients that are creative and want to collaborate, you could always say, "I love both of them!
 Can we use the teal and silver peacock design, but add the gorgeous bow like in this one" and voila!
 You're very own perfect peacock (or whatever…) wedding invites.
 How fantastic are these birch tree invitations?
 This invite is printed on recycled craft paper, with a real piece of birch veneer and the adorable proverbial cherry on top is your own custom wood burned initials in a heart tag.
 Guh, the cuteness!
 Okay, I know that this looks like a birthday invitation, but it's NOT!
 It's totally the invitation to your circus-themed wedding.
 Or without the big top, it's an invitation to your colorful, candy-tastic weddingapalooza.
 Basically Hello Dahlia creations are anything you want them to be on top of being gorgeous!
 Finally, I love — no — I lurve these Annie Hall-inspired invitations.
 Seriously, what other invitation designer would get their inspiration from Annie freaking Hall!?
 Hello Dahlia, my friends, is awesome and would love the opportunity to work with you to make an invite that you absolutely "lurve."
 Want to base your custom Hello Dahlia wedding invite on your favorite Cure lyrics?
 Or come up with your own crazy carnival invite?
 Hello Dahlia is ready and willing to help you send your guests something unforgettable.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Dina and Desiree: Screw you, earthquake — we're going to honeymoon in Japan!
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Dina and Desiree: Screw you, earthquake — we're going to honeymoon in Japan!
 NEXT Kristen & Mike's Alice in Wonderland wedding Show/Hide comments [ 4 ] This is my friend Julie!
 Not only is she a sweetheart, but she is awesome to work with and incredibly creative.
 1 agrees Reply Those birch tree invites and the Annie Hall are beautiful.
 Definitely the vibe I want for my invitations!!
 Reply She exudes class and creativity.
 Reply Very beautiful.
 Love the designs.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.